-Skin cancer is the most common type of cancer and usually develops in sun-exposed areas of skin.
+Skin cancer is the most common type of cancer and commonly develops in sun-exposed areas of skin.
 The incidence is highest among outdoor workers, sportsmen, and sunbathers and is inversely related to the amount of melanin skin pigmentation; fair-skinned people are most susceptible.
-Skin cancers may also develop years after therapeutic x-ray or exposure to carcinogens (eg, arsenic ingestion).
+Skin cancers may also develop years after therapeutic x-rays or exposure to carcinogens (eg, arsenic ingestion).

-Over one million new cases of skin cancer are diagnosed in the US yearly.
-(See also the US Preventive Services Task Force summary of recommendations for screening and counseling for skin cancer.)
+Over 3.5 million new cases of skin cancer are diagnosed in over 2 million people in the US yearly.
+(See The Skin Cancer Foundation and also the US Preventive Services Task Force summary of recommendations for screening and counseling for skin cancer.)
 About 80% are basal cell carcinoma, 16% are squamous cell carcinoma, and 4% are melanoma.
-Paget's disease of the nipple or extramammary Paget's (usually near the anus), Kaposi's sarcoma, tumors of adnexa, and cutaneous T-cell lymphoma (mycosis fungoides—see Lymphomas: Mycosis Fungoides) make up the remaining, less common forms of skin cancer.
+Paget disease of the nipple or extramammary Paget (usually near the anus), Kaposi sarcoma, Merkel cell carcinoma, atypical fibroxanthomas, tumors of the adnexa, and cutaneous T-cell lymphoma (mycosis fungoides—see Mycosis Fungoides) make up the remaining, less common forms of skin cancer.

 Initially, skin cancers are often asymptomatic.
-The most frequent presentation is a papule or blind pimple that does not go away.
+The most frequent presentation is an irregular red or pigmented lesion that does not go away.
 Any lesion that appears to be enlarging should be biopsied—whether tenderness, mild inflammation, crusting, or occasional bleeding is present or not.
 If treated early, most skin cancers are curable.

 Routine screening for skin cancer is by patient self-examination, physician examination, or both.